roadwarriorslive/Pipulate/README.rst

 The time comes in every marketer's life when we want to use our beloved spreadsheets (the perfect data-API for humans) as a daily dashboard.
-We should be able to automate our spreadsheets ***beyond*** what IMPORTHTML and IMPORTXML allow—with both a high level of reliability and little-to-no vendor dependencies aside from Google's own.
+We should be able to automate our spreadsheets beyond what IMPORTHTML and IMPORTXML allow.
 However, the truth is that the simple challenge of programatically logging into to Google Services is an insurmountable challenge for exactly the type of people who need to do it most.
 I fix that for you here, and teach you how to "pipulate" your old-school SEO or Social Media career over to Data Science.

 .. contents::
     :backlinks: none